CoryMcCartan/seine/README.md

 ## Name

-In addition to being an acronym for “semiparametric ecological inference,” *i *seine\*\* refers to a type of fishing net, which is used to catch fish like tuna in aggregate.
+In addition to being an acronym for “semiparametric ecological inference,” **seine** refers to a type of fishing net, which is used to catch fish like tuna in aggregate.
 A net also is visually similar to the tomography lines which are commonly used to visualize the interaction of the latent data and the accounting identity in 2×2 ecological inference.